liferay/liferay-docs/user/articles/130-web-experience-management/content-pages/01-content-page-interface.markdown

 ## The Content Page Editing Interface

 Unlike Widget Pages, Content Pages can only be edited through the *Site Builder* and cannot be edited "live" on the page.
-To create a Content Page,
+Any edits that you make to a page are saved as a draft until you *Publish* the page.
+Subsequent changes after the initial publication are again saved as a draft, without affecting the live page, until the page published again. is To create a Content Page,

 1. Go to *Site Management* &rarr; *Site Builder* &rarr; *Pages*.